gostartkit/web/README.md

 }
 ```

-To run the application, put the code in a file called hello.go and run:
+To run the application, put the code in a file called basicauth.go and run:

-    go run hello.go
+    go run basicauth.go

-You can point your browser to http://localhost:8080/hello/world .
+You can point your browser to http://localhost:8080/auth/ .

 ## Reference Links